 With podcast audiences keen to see the story reach the screen, the TV series has taken a leap forward in 2021 with Hatherley joining forces with industry heavyweight Mark Fennessy to develop the 6 x 1 hour elevated crime drama series.

 Sarah’s 2019 director’s attachment on Halifax: Retribution part of the preparation for directing television drama.

 Her other feature film screenplays include Eternity and Cocktail Harry.
 And if you have the right script, Sarah is also available to direct television commercials.

 Use of Force is the story of a young woman on the front line of crime, violence and dysfunction on the hard streets of western Sydney during the brutal Royal Commission into police corruption.
 Based on a true story, it is a confronting insight into the violence, intimidation and lawlessness of the brotherhood under siege.
 Where the daily risks of violent offenders at the epicentre of Australian criminal activity were nothing compared to the dangers lurking within the organisation.
 A story of law enforcement officers routinely breaking the law to maintain the power and authority of the brotherhood.
-A fight for truth, integrity and change that went all the way to the Supreme Court.
+Where female victims of crime were callously let down by the force with devastating results.